ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/9-rest-api/_index.md

 +++
-title = "Discovering the Tower API" weight = 9
+title = "Discovering the automation controller API" weight = 9
 +++

 ## OPTIONAL EXERCISE

-You have used the Tower API a couple of times in this lab already.
-In this chapter we’ll describe two ways to discover the Tower API if you need to dive in deeper.
+You have used the controller API a couple of times in this lab already.
+In this chapter we’ll describe two ways to discover the controller API if you need to dive in deeper.
 While the [principles of the Tower API](https://docs.ansible.com/ansible-tower/latest/html/towerapi/index.html) are documented and there is an [API reference guide](https://docs.ansible.com/ansible-tower/latest/html/towerapi/api_ref.html#/), it’s often more efficient to just browse and discover the API.

-## Browsing and Using the Tower API interactively
+## Browsing and Using the controller API interactively

-The Tower API is browsable, which means you can just click your way through it:
+The controller API is browsable, which means you can just click your way through it:

-1. Go to the Tower UI in your browser and make sure you’re logged in as admin.
+1. Go to the controller UI in your browser and make sure you’re logged in as admin.

-1. Replace the end of the URL with `/api` e.g. `https://{{< param "external_tower" >}}/api`
+1. Replace the end of the URL with `/api` e.g. `https://{{< param "external_controller" >}}/api`

 1. There is currently only one API valid, so while in `/api/v2`: